RobertMolenaar-UT/PicoQuant-multi_channel_screen/README.md

 7. Save Image Intensity [count] as comma separated file *.dat*  Set Save data files = True
 8. PIE TAC ranges are automatically calculated from the *.PTU* header data.

-# Your MT200 SETUP:
+# Set your MT200 SETUP:

-1. Change laser lines here in order of the SEPIAII rackposition *SEPIA_laser_lines=[638,560,488,405]*.
+1. Change the laser lines in order of the SEPIAII rackposition *SEPIA_laser_lines=[638,560,488,405]*.
 If lasers are in installed in different SEPIAII rack positions assign these in *def Read_laserLines()*  atribute=[200,300,400,500]  #names of the lasers modules in ptu headerfile of rack position [2,3,4,5]
-2. Set the objective name in Symphotimetime64 application or in the function *Read_objective()
+2. Set the objective full name in Symphotimetime64 application or in the function *Read_objective()

 # Usage: